medic/medic-docs/configuration/developing-community-health-applications.md

 ### App Forms
-Workflows within your app rely heavily care guides, decision support, and surveys, which are collectively referred to as "app forms".
+Workflows within your app rely heavily on care guides, decision support, and surveys, which are collectively referred to as "app forms".
 App developers use the XForms standard to define app forms.
 When a user completes an app form, the contents are saved in the database with the type `data_record`.
 These docs are known as _Reports_.

 Each form can have the following files:

 - A XLSForm form definition, converted to the XForm (optional)
 - A XML form definition using the ODK XForm format